Here's the Fashionable Source of Doctor Who's Iconic Outfit

 Advertisement

 The image, which you can check out on Pinterest, is from the “Big Bottoms” fashion shoot in the September 1988 issue of Sassy, an alt-teen magazine that ran from 1988 to 1996.
-Reportedly taken by notable fashion photographer William Garrett (we reached out to him for confirmation), it’s part of a fashion spread celebrating young women in stylish menswear.
+Reportedly taken by notable fashion photographer William Garrett, it’s part of a fashion spread celebrating young women in stylish menswear.
 The full issue of Sassy is archived on Pinterest, if you want to see the entire thing.

 As someone who loved Sassy—or at least tried to secretly read it when my parents weren’t around—I love the idea that a fashion spread celebrating androgynous style in alt-teen magazine from the ’80s and ’90s was the inspiration for Whittaker’s look.
 It seems, well, fitting...if you’ll forgive the pun.

-Note: Update: William Garrett confirmed to io9 that he was a photographer for Sassy back in the 1980s and figures the photograph might be his, but couldn’t definitely claim it since it was so long ago.
-However, he did say he was honored that a photo he may have taken inspired a Doctor Who ensemble, given that he’s a major scifi fan.